Workforce, training and education

 Whilst in a training programme you will have an Annual Review of Competence Progression (ARCP) (this is similar to the appraisal process for non-training doctors).
 You can find out more about ARCP here.
 The ARCP process is the means by which doctors in training are reviewed each year to ensure that they are offering safe, quality patient care, and to assess their progression against standards set down in the curriculum for their training programme.It is also the process through which their full scope of work review is undertaken to satisfy revalidation requirements.

-Doctors who have completed their training must participate in an annual appraisal and use supporting evidence to demonstrate their ongoing fitness to practice, irrespective of specialty or branch of medicine.
+Doctors who go onto complete their training must participate in an annual appraisal and use supporting evidence to demonstrate their ongoing fitness to practice, irrespective of specialty or branch of medicine.
 It is a key opportunity to focus on professional development needs.
 The process involves a facilitated self-review supported by information gathered from the full scope of the doctor’s work.
 It is an important source for agreeing and monitoring personal development objectives.

 Revalidation